 Ankle Sprain Overview

 The ankle joint, which connects the foot with the lower leg, is injured often.
 An unnatural twisting motion can happen when the foot is planted awkwardly, when the ground is uneven, or when an unusual amount of force is applied to the joint.
-Such injuries happen during athletic events, while running or walking, or even doing something as simple as getting out of bed.
+Such injuries to the ligaments or tendons of the ankle happen during athletic events, while running or walking, or even doing something as simple as getting out of bed.

 Ankle injuries can be painful and can make it hard to carry out your daily activities.